andretgregorio/toro-test/backend/README.md

 # Toro Test Backend
 Here you will find more details about the backend application.

+## Frameworks
+The app is built with NestJS.

+To deal with passwords, hashings, JWTs, I've used bcrypt for hashing and jsonwebtoken for the JWT.
+I didn't use passport or nest/jwt just to go more "raw" on this test.
+For a production app I would not try to create my own auth system from zero and would probably use those tools (or other tools, like OAuth) to help with a faster development and a more secure solution.

 ## Design Decisions
 The idea behind this app is to organize it as a "module by feature".
 Each module should represent a specific domain, and be as independent as possible from other modules.
 This means that each module would have its own database and a clear boundary so that modules can communicate with each other.